 Who else deserves some credit and recognition?

 My parents have been instrumental in guiding me throughout my career and life.
-I’m so fortunate to be able to speak with them frequently even today.
 When I think about the ultimate entrepreneurs and risk takers, that’s my parents.
 They were great business people, but also highly creative problem solvers.
 Whenever I’d ask my Mom if she thought I should take a particular risk in business, she never hesitated.
 I can still hear her say, “Of course!”
 When it came to life in general, both my parents always advised us to never come from a mindset of scarcity.
 They believed in aspiring to better things; envisioning success; and being strategic about your future.
 I also credit my parents and especially my grandmother with the important role of humor in my career, story and life.
 People who know me well know that I can’t make it through many conversations without some degree of levity.
 As a result, I’ve always had the greatest admiration for people who take things with a grain (and sometimes a bucket!) of salt.
 Above all, I’m so grateful for my parents’ encouragement, love and wisdom.

 Photography Image credit for Lynn in black blouse: William Lee